wso2/docs-choreo-dev/en/pe-docs/docs/administer/configure-an-external-idp/configure-azure-ad-as-an-external-idp.md

 !!! note
     - You must have **Manage Admin Operations** permission under **APIM-ADMIN** Permission group to approve component promotion requests.
-    - These identity provider settings are for consuming the components deployed within your organization, not for authenticating developers who signing in to the Choreo Console.
+    - These identity provider settings are used for authentication within components deployed in your organization.
+They do not apply to authenticating organization members signing into the Choreo Console.